Coupled atmospHere Interior modeL Intercomparison (CHILI) Protocol Version 1.0: A CUISINES Intercomparison Project of Magma Ocean Models: The Protocol and Experiments

 Below, we provide details on the initial conditions we set for Earth and Venus cases.
 Additionally, we describe the parameter ranges for grid search test cases for Earth.
 All simulations are to be run until magma ocean solidification (as defined naturally for each model) or for a maximum of 1\,Gyr if solidification does not occur.

 \paragraph{Case 1: Nominal Earth} For this case, the planet is to be initialized with 3 Earth ocean equivalents of water in the mantle-atmosphere system, or $4.2\times10^{21}$ kg H$_2$O (or equivalently $4.7\times10^{20}$ kg H) and $1\times10^{21}$ kg CO$_2$ (or $2.72\times10^{20}$ kg C).
-For models that independently specify initial oxygen or oxygen fugacity, these quantities should be chosen to recover a final mantle redox state of IW+4 (i.e., $f$\ch{O2} at 4 log-units above the iron-w\"ustite buffer, at a given temperature) when magma ocean solidification is complete (assuming no escape).
-This means initial oxygen fugacity (or equivalently Fe$^{3+}$/Fe$_T$) should be set to ensure an oxygen fugacity of IW+4 at the end of the simulation run.
-The Fe$^{3+}$/Fe$_T$ equivalent to this \ch{$f$O2} is determined for a planet at the end of a magma ocean evolution that has a mantle temperature of 1600\,K using the redox model of \citet{hirschmann2022magma}.
-The models which target a final oxygen fugacity of IW+4 should then re-run simulations with the identified intial redox state, but then accounting for all relevant physical processes -- including escape.
+For models that independently specify initial oxygen or oxygen fugacity, these quantities should be chosen to recover a final mantle redox state of IW+4 (i.e., $f$\ch{O2} at 4 log-units above the iron-w\"ustite buffer, approximately representative of Earth's present-day upper mantle oxidation state, at a given temperature) when magma ocean solidification is complete (assuming no escape).
+This means initial oxygen fugacity (or equivalently initial Fe$^{3+}$/Fe$_T$) should be set to ensure an oxygen fugacity of IW+4 in the residual magma ocean at the end of the simulation run (the definition of which is model-dependent).
+To enforce this value, models that fractionate Fe$^{3+}$/Fe$_T$ should adjust the initial Fe$^{3+}$/Fe$_T$ so that the $f$\ch{O2} computed from the final (fractionated) magma ocean's Fe$^{3+}$/Fe$_T$ and a temperature of 1600\,K using the redox model of \citet{hirschmann2022magma}, or equivalent redox parameterization, is IW+4.
+The models which target a final oxygen fugacity of IW+4 should then re-run simulations with the identified initial redox state, but then accounting for all relevant physical processes -- including escape.

 \paragraph{Case 2: Nominal Venus} This case is identical to Earth (Case 1) except that planetary mass and radius are adjusted to match Venus, and the early solar luminosity is scaled to represent Venus' insolation at 0.723\,AU (1760\,W\,m$^2$).
 The initial $f$O$_2$ should be identical to the Earth case.
+Present-day Venus provides key boundary constraints for model validation: a surface temperature of $T_{\rm surf} \approx 733$\,K, a surface pressure of $\sim$92\,bar dominated by \ch{CO2}, and trace \ch{H2O} at $\sim$30\,ppmv \citep{Taylor2018SSRv}.
+The median surface age of Venus is estimated at $\sim$0.5\,Gyr \citep{McKinnon1997}, suggesting relatively recent global resurfacing.

 \paragraph{Case 3: Earth grid} For this case, each model is to be run across a grid of initial volatile inventories to explore the extent to which different models agree on the initial conditions consistent with in-situ constraints on Earth's thermal state.
 The planet is to be initialized with 1, 5, and 10 initial Earth oceans of H$_2$O (or equivalent masses of H), and 0.5$\times$10$^{21}$, 1$\times$10$^{21}$, and 2$\times$10$^{21}$ kg CO$_2$ (or equivalent mass of C), for a total of 9 model runs.
 More finely resolved initial volatile inventory grids may be submitted if computationally feasible.
 Initial oxygen fugacity (or mantle redox state) is to be specified the same as in Case 1.